bkbsinh/job-search-demo/README.md

     - You can insert more data by executing a GET request with search parameters, e. g. localhost:5000/db/djob?position=Web Developer&location=Frankfurt (see backend/app/dev.py, backend/utils/processing.py - fetch.py - crud.py).
     - Each search request from frontend side will query data directly from the database to avoid abusing the open API.
     - You can add new user to the database with any tool that interacts with SQLite or adjust the view function for GET /dev/new_user (backend/app/dev.py).
-    - For further information please check the docstring.

 The application is not completed.
 There are surely some bugs not being fixed by now.
 Please contact me in case needed: ktsinh.nguyen.94@gmail.com